QuaziSamiha/Docker/module_2/MODULE_2.md

 ### Finding/Creating Image

-- we need an image
+- We need an image
-- we can get image in two ways:
+- We can get image in two ways:
-  1.  prebuilt image (via docker hub)
+  1. Prebuilt image (via docker hub)
-  2.  write your own custom image (write your own dockerfile - based on another image)
+  2. Write your own custom image (write your own dockerfile - based on another image)
 - [Docker Hub](https://hub.docker.com/)

 **1 June, 25**

 ## 2-3 Writing Our First Dockerfile

-- in previous video we learn how to use a prebuilt image and run it and run a container through it.
+- In previous video we learn how to use a prebuilt image and run it and run a container through it.

 - create 'Dockerfile' without any extension within a root folder of a project.
 - Instruction & Explanation:
-  - `FROM node:20` : by using FROM keyword we are declaring our environment.
+  - `FROM node:20` : By using `FROM` keyword we are declaring our environment.
 When the container will run, node version 20 will be installed in that container.
 This is the base layer.